mapfish/mapfish-print/CONTRIBUTING.md

 # Contributing to MapFish Print

-Thanks for your interest in contributing to OpenLayers.
+Thanks for your interest in contributing to MapFish Print.
 Please follow Github code of conduct.

 ## Submitting Issues - Bug Reports